gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 #### Connecting components - manual way

-To connect such processes together (here in the more "manual" way) we create a bunch of channels, a bunch of processes and finally stitch them together and run them:
+To connect such processes together (here in the more "manual" way) we create a bunch of channels, a bunch of processes and finally stitch them together and run:

 ````go
 package main